 Research Paper By Maria Paredes

-The present document has been prepared in order to be presented as part of the requirements to graduate from the International Coaching Academy coaching programme.
+The present document has been prepared in order to be presented as part of the requirements to graduate from the International Coaching Academy coaching program.
 It includes a brief framework on Coaching Supervision taken from the International Coaching Federation (ICF) and then presents the transcript of a Coaching session of a Coach as a client which ends up on the reflections and value found by the Coach on this particular session.

 ICF defines Coaching Supervision as follows: